Geraldton

 What is the scale of infrastructure investment impacting Geraldton?

-Infrastructure investment analysis indicates targeted investment in infrastructure improvements that will benefit the local area, with a notable concentration of investment within the immediate Geraldton vicinity.
+Infrastructure investment analysis indicates significant investment of approximately $123 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Geraldton vicinity.

 How does Geraldton's infrastructure development compare to other areas?